SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Fallthrough
 ~~~~~~~~~~~

-``switch`` statements in Swift don't fall through the bottom of each case and into the next one.
+In Swift, ``switch`` statements don't fall through the bottom of each case and into the next one.
 That is, the entire ``switch`` statement completes its execution as soon as the first matching case is completed.
 By contrast, C requires you to insert an explicit ``break`` statement
 at the end of every ``switch`` case to prevent fallthrough.